drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	as compute is cheap on GPU as opposed to copying memory of the triangle structures.
 In between all of these arrays which contain information about uninserted points _ptsUninsterted_ are used throughout in order to not waste resources in the form of threads which would obtain instructions to do nothing.
 The _ptsUninsterted_ array is sorted in order to launch the minimum number of threads needed.
-A few other kerels are used for book keeping purposes which constist of resetting certain values, for example the smallest distance bewteen two points in each triangle is set to the maximumvalue as there are atomic min opertaions performed for which this is neccesary in the next iteration of point insertion.
-We also keep an array which holds the indexes of triangles triangles which how hold points to be inserted which again prevents unneccesary thread lauches.
+A few other kernels are used for book keeping purposes which consist of resetting certain values, for example the smallest distance between two points in each triangle is set to the maximum value as there are atomic min operations performed for which this is necessary in the next iteration of point insertion.
+We also keep an array which holds the indexes of triangles triangles which how hold points to be inserted which again prevents unnecessary thread launches.

 	#figure(